-Klaus K Loenhart
+Klaus K. Loenhart

 Klaus K. Loenhart is a multidisciplinarian.
 His systemic interest in our world is based on his studies in Architecture in Munich, in Landscape Architecture and Architectural Theory at the Harvard Graduate School of Design in Cambridge, and in working at Herzog & de Meuron.
 As professor at the Institute of Architecture and Landscape at Graz University of Technology, Austria, and as well as in his design practice studio terrain: integral designs he is developing system- based projects.
 His teams are convinced that our future is made from intricate relationships between design and our living environment.
 Among numerous awards, terrain was recently granted the UNESCO City of Design Award – Grand Award.